How to dispose of old Carpet – the Ultimate Guide

 You can hire a man and van waste contractor to collect your carpets.
 Man & van teams normally have the fastest response times and cost less than a skip.
-Plus, your waste can be collected from anywhere on the property, so if you don’t have space for a skip it’s a great option.
+Plus, your waste can be collected from anywhere on the property.

 If your carpet is in good condition, you might be able to find someone interested in taking it off your hands.
 You could ask friends and family if they want it, or you could advertise it online on websites such as eBay, Freegle, Freecyle and Facebook Marketplace.